lak1z-azk/discord-security-bot/README.md

 ## Interactive Setup Wizard
 ### Trigger setup:
-- The bot will DM the server owner and admins when added, or you can use the provided setup button.
+- The bot will DM the server owner when added.
-- Only users with Administrator permissions (or optionally, roles you set as "admin roles") can run setup.
 ### Setup Steps:
 - Select a Log Channel for security reports.
 - Choose Admin Roles (who can manage the bot and view logs).